zuavra/nginx-ip-whitelister/README.md

 - [8.
 Credits](#8-credits)
 <!-- /TOC -->

-## 1. Obligatory security warning
+## 1. Security warning

+### 1.1.
+Don't use this

+⚠️ **Never use this** while on public WiFi at a cafe, hotel, airport, festival, mall etc., on a cellular connection (cell tower), or at work.

+By granting access to your public IP in such a place you grant access to an entire building or even an entire area full of people.

+In such situations you MUST use a secure tunnel (VPN/SSH) or an IAM provider that uses cookies over TLS.

+### 1.2.
+There are better ways to secure your server

 __*nginx-ip-whitelister*__ was designed to be a security improvement over leaving your Emby/Jellyfin completely open to the whole Internet.

-**It is not better than using a full-fledged VPN**.
-If you already have OpenVPN, WireGuard, Tailscale or a SSH tunnel working and you're considering trading them for this, think twice!

-While having Emby/Jellyfin exposed directly as HTTP links is more convenient, it's also less secure.
-You will be literally trading security for convenience.
+That's not a very high bar.

+**There are better methods**.
+If you've arrived to this page because you want to secure your server you probably don't want this.
+Consider using a VPN like OpenVPN/WireGuard/Tailscale, or an SSH tunnel, or an IAM provider like Authelia/Authentik.

+This project solves a very specific problem: the fact you can't easily share the VPN/SSH/IAM access from your phone to other devices, for example if you want to cast to someone's smart TV, Chromecast or Apple TV while visiting and using their WiFi.

+...but it solves it in a rather carefree manner, by granting access to whatever public IP you may be using at the time.
+There are many ways in which this can and **will** backfire if you don't know what you're doing.

+### 1.3.
+How do I mitigate the security risk?

 In case you're still foolish enough to use this:

 * __*nginx-ip-whitelister*__ won't work on its own.
-You must use Nginx as a reverse proxy.
+You must use it alongside Nginx acting as a reverse proxy.
 * **Enable HTTPS** on the reverse proxy!
 If you don't do this you might as well give up the whole thing right now.
 * Use a **long key** for validation.
 For example:
   ```
   dd status=none if=/dev/urandom bs=1024 count=1|sha256sum
   ```
 * Consider enabling **Basic Authentication** on the reverse proxy as an additional layer of protection and using a **long username and password**.
-* Understand that there's no 100% foolproof way to prevent the access link from making its way into the world, hopping from friend to friend.
+* Understand that there's **no way** to prevent the access link from making its way into the world, hopping from friend to friend.

-### 1.1.
+### 1.4.
 What to do if you suspect trouble

-* **Stop __*nginx-ip-whitelister*__.** This will cut all access instantly, because Nginx will refuse requests if it cannot reach the validating backend.
+* **Stop __*nginx-ip-whitelister*__** (kill the app or the docker container).
+Nginx will refuse requests if it cannot reach the validating backend.
 * **Change the keys** before you restart the app/container.
 * **Check the logs** to see what went wrong.